web3privacy/docs/src/content/docs/membership/org-benefits.md

 ### Personal membership for your people

-We are primarily a community initiative, based on individuals, so each membership for organisations includes a certain number of free [Personal memberships](/membership/#personal-membership) for your employees, developers or other stakeholders.
+We are primarily a community initiative, based on individuals, so each membership for organisations includes a certain number of free [ersonal memberships for your employees, developers or other stakeholders.

 ### Special support group for member organizations

-For organizations that are our members, there is a special closed chat group where representatives of individual organizations can communicate directly with our [Core Team](/core-team) or network with each other.
+For organizations that are our members, there is a special closed chat group where representatives of individual organizations can communicate directly with our Core Team or network with each other.

 ## Value we can deliver